-CourseThe Mathematics program at Shalom College is designed to meet the needs, interests and abilities of a wideDescriptionrange of students to develop their mathematical capabilities.
+The Mathematics program at Shalom College is designed to meet the needs, interests and abilities of a wide range of students to develop their mathematical capabilities.
 These skills are developed through the rigours of mathematical manipulations and the development of problem solving skills.

-CourseYear 9: Students in Year 9 Mathematics will consolidate and extend the basic groundwork established in YearUnits7/8 CSA.
+Year 9: Students in Year 9 Mathematics will consolidate and extend the basic groundwork established in Year 7/8 CSA.
 Assessment pieces will include written exams and assignments.

-Year 10: Essential Mathematics (MA01): The MA01 course is a support level module designed for students to consolidate basic mathematical and numeracy skills with a view to selecting Essential Mathematics in Years 11 and 12.
-Assessment pieces will include written examinations, and assignments.
+Year 10: Essential Mathematics: This subject is available to students by invitation only.
+The Essential Mathematics course is a support level module designed for students to consolidate basic mathematical and numeracy skills with a view to selecting Essential Mathematics in Years 11 and 12.
+Assessment pieces will include written examinations and assignments.

-General Mathematics (MA02): This subject is an ordinary level module that builds on skills developed in Years 7 to 9 and is intended to provide a link with General Mathematics or Essential Mathematics in Years 11 and 12.
+General Mathematics: This subject is an ordinary level module that builds on skills developed in Years 7 to 9 and is intended to provide a link with General Mathematics or Essential Mathematics in Years 11 and 12.
 Assessment pieces will include written examinations and assignments.

-Mathematical Methods (MA03): This subject is an advanced level module that aims to develop higher level mathematical knowledge, especially the algebraic and spatial skills required for Mathematical Methods (and Specialist Mathematics) in Years 11 and 12.
+Mathematical Methods: This subject is an advanced level module that aims to develop higher level mathematical knowledge, especially the algebraic and spatial skills required for Mathematical Methods (and Specialist Mathematics) in Years 11 and 12.
 Students choosing this module should have good mathematical skills, particularly in the area of Algebra.
-Assessment pieces will include written examinations, and assignments.
+Assessment pieces will include written examinations and assignments.

-Specialist Mathematics (MA04) #: This is an extension level module that aims to introduce some of the higher-level concepts and skills required for studying Mathematics at an advanced level.
+Specialist Mathematics #: This is an extension level module that aims to introduce some of the higher-level concepts and skills required for studying Mathematics at an advanced level.
 Students choosing this elective should have very good mathematical skills and a strong interest in Mathematics.
-Assessment pieces will include; written examinations, and assignments.
+Assessment pieces will include written examinations and assignments.

-IT IS STRONGLY RECOMMENDED THAT STUDENTS WHO INTEND TO STUDY SENIOR SPECIALIST MATHEMATICS SELECT THE MA04 ELECTIVE IN YEAR 10.
+IT IS STRONGLY RECOMMENDED THAT STUDENTS WHO INTEND TO STUDY SENIOR SPECIALIST MATHEMATICS SELECT SPECIALIST MATHEMATICS ELECTIVE IN YEAR 10.

-Science Education Curriculum Pathway
+Science Curriculum Pathway